Table of Contents

 Vomiting is a symptom and a potential harbinger of an underlying serious disorder.

-Salient points to be essentially covered in history are:
+Salient points to be covered in the patient’s medical history include:

 - Demographic details of the patient: age, sex, place of residence (important in cases of epidemics and food poisoning)